Important Safety Information

 - Metabolism: Drugs that induce CYP3A or P-gp and drugs that increase gastric pH can decrease the concentrations of components of ODEFSEY.
 Drugs that inhibit CYP3A or P-gp can increase the concentrations of components of ODEFSEY.

 - QT prolonging drugs: Consider alternatives to ODEFSEY in patients taking a drug with known risk of Torsade de Pointes.

-- Drugs affecting renal function: Coadministration of ODEFSEY with drugs that reduce renal function or compete for active tubular secretion may increase concentrations of emtricitabine and tenofovir and the risk of adverse reactions.
+- Drugs affecting renal function: Coadministration of ODEFSEY with drugs that reduce renal function or compete for active tubular secretion may increase concentrations of FTC and tenofovir and the risk of adverse reactions.

 Dosage and administration

-- Dosage: Patients 12 years and older (≥35 kg): 1 tablet taken orally once daily with a meal.
+- Dosage: Patients 12 years and older who weigh ≥35 kg: 1 tablet taken orally once daily with a meal.

 - Renal impairment: Not recommended in patients with CrCl <30 mL/min.

-- Testing prior to initiation: Test patients for HBV infection and assess CrCl, urine glucose and urine protein.
+- Testing prior to initiation: Test patients for HBV infection and assess SCr, serum phosphorus, CrCl, urine glucose, and urine protein.